Our practice covers the following areas:

 Our administrative practice group has particular experience in handling issues that involve challenging the constitutionality of legislation and its compatibility with EU legislation.
 Our experience in litigation before administrative courts covers all practice areas and industries on which our firm focuses.
 For details please visit the relevant sections on our website.

 Illustrative cases of administrative law litigation recently handled by our firm include representing:

-- Novartis Hellas in relation to the challenging before the Greek Supreme Administrative Court of a Ministerial Decision on the mandatory provision of credit to pharmacies and wholesale of companies of pharmaceutical goods
+- Novartis Hellas in relation to challenging a Ministerial Decision before the Greek Supreme Administrative Court on the mandatory provision of credit to pharmacies and wholesale of companies of pharmaceutical goods

 - Stanleybet before the Greek Supreme Administrative Court (caused the referral of preliminary queries to EUCJ), Greek Administrative Courts, as well as before various EU bodies (DG Comp, DG Market, EP) and the EUCJ on the legality of the Greek terrestrial betting monopoly

 - A major provider of online hotel reservation services before the Ministry of Tourism Appeal Committee, challenging a fine imposed by the Hellenic Tourism Organisation

 - A major postal services provider before the Hellenic Telecommunications and Post Commission challenging a series of fines based in certain obligations arising from postal services legislation